 1. NAME OF THE REAL ESTATE COMPANY MATTERS

 I hear the public use the word Realtor & real estate agent interchangeably but the truth is they are not the same thing.
 Truthfully, the word Realtor® isn’t an actual word, it a trademarked term that was created when the National Association of Realtors was formed.
 You can be a real estate agent in South Carolina and not be a Realtor and still sell real estate without a problem.
 Once, you get your license from your state’s licensing board to sell real property, then off you go.
 Sales agents or brokers are not required by the state to be a “Realtor”.
 Being a Realtor just means that the agent pays yearly dues to an association in return for the perceived benefit and the right to use the made-up term “Realtor®”.
+Having said that, most MLS boards are owned or ran by the local board of Realtors, and because of that agents are then forced to be a member of the association if they want to have access to the MLS portal.

 3. OPEN HOUSES ARE GOOD TO DO

-This one is one that really annoys me.
+This one annoys me.
 I am not saying some good couldn’t come out of holding an open house, but sellers have this perception their agent should hold an open house as if it’s going to produce a buyer.
 Sadly, open houses only account for 1% of the acquisition of buyers transactions.
 So really sellers, you’re just wasting everyone’s time.
 All holding an open house does is potentially benefit the onsite agent to possibly get the name of other neighbors who may want to sell, or get the names of possible buyers who are just looking around for something to do or compare.
 The internet allows every possible buyer to view homes online, so they are just coming to see it up close, and since 90% of home sales happen with a buyer’s agent involved open houses are just a waste of time.
 The largest benefit you’ll get out of an open house is possible feedback (if people are brutally honest which they usually aren’t).
 The chance of an open house actually finding the buyer for your house is SOOO remote it’s not worth doing.
-It is an older antiquated practice that was done decades ago BEFORE the internet when people had to drive around to see homes that were for sale and go in them to see what it looked like.
+It is an older antiquated practice that was done decades ago BEFORE the internet when people had to drive around to see homes that were for sale and go in them to see what they looked like.
 Also, years ago before the internet, open houses were done with an invite to other select agents or brokerages so they could look at a property for their prospective buyers.
 Shows like Bravo’s Million Dollar Listing will show agents throwing open houses irritatingly perpetuating this myth, but I personally believe that’s for TV as they are unnecessary.
 The biggest benefit to an open house would really apply to a developer / builder of maybe an entire neighborhood or condo high rise where they don’t want to exactly have to pay out as much commission to a buyer’s agent to find buyers, so they hold an open house in the hopes their on-site agent gets the properties sold without having to put the listing(s) on MLS.

 4. HOW OLD THE BROKERAGE COMPANY IS